CURRICULUM INTENT AT ST MARY'S

 At Saint Mary's our Curriculum is very important to us.
 We want children to have as many opportunities to be the best they can be and to enjoy their learning.

 We follow the 2014 National Curriculum, but enrich it with as many practical tasks and opportunities for visits as we can.
-The Curriculum objectives are taught thematically through topics, with science being taught discretely.
+The Curriculum objectives are taught thematically through topics, based on the Lancashire Grid System, with science being taught discretely.

 Have a look at the different subjects and on the class pages to see how the curriculum is adapted for each year group.